rlondner/mongodb-stitch-imp-workshop/README.md

 We’ll use Stitch to do the following:

-* Store the impExplorer’s data in a MongoDB Atlas (hosted database)
+* Store the impExplorer’s data in a MongoDB Atlas cloud database

 * Connect your data to a D3.js dashboard

-* Connect your app to additional Services:
+* Connect your app to additional services:

     * Combine with outside temperature data from DarkSky